MUSIC EVENTS, Summer 2014

 Boulder Chamber Orchestra

-The Boulder Chorale and the Boulder Children’s Chorale perform at a variety of Boulder-area venues throughout the concert season.
-Check www.boulderchorale.org for info about the dates listed below and others.
+The Boulder Chorale and the Boulder Children’s Chorale perform at a variety of venues throughout the concert season.
+The new season starts in the fall. www.boulderchorale.org.

 Boulder Concert Band